Wayve

 The company's public product roadmap & what they're committed to building.

-AI Driver:
+AI Driver

-End-to-end driving foundation model running on standard automotive compute.
+An end-to-end driving foundation model running on standard automotive compute.

-Eyes On ADAS:
+Eyes On ADAS

 Production ADAS launching with Nissan ProPILOT in FY2027.

-Eyes Off Autonomy:
+Eyes Off Autonomy

 Fully automated driving for robotaxi and consumer vehicles.

-8.4B parameter generative world model for scenario synthesis and training.
+An 8.4B parameter generative world model for scenario synthesis and training.

-Vision-language-action model for explainable driving behavior.
+A vision-language-action model for explainable driving behavior.

-Ghost Gym:
+Ghost Gym

-Neural simulator for closed-loop training and evaluation.
+A neural simulator for closed-loop training and evaluation.

-Direct Competitors
+Competitors

 Waymo: